-\begin{theorema}[Generic vanishing theorem] Let $f:X\to A$ be a morphism from a compact K\"ahler manifold $X$ to an Abelian variety $A$.
-Let $F$ be a holomorphic line bundle on $X$ and let $h$ be a singular hermitian metric on $F$ such that $\sqrt{-1}\Theta_h (F)\geq 0$.
+\begin{theorema}[Generic vanishing theorem] Let $f\colon X\to A$ be a morphism from a compact K\"ahler manifold $X$ to an Abelian variety $A$.
+Let $F$ be a holomorphic line bundle on $X$ and let $h$ be a singular Hermitian metric on $F$ such that $\sqrt{-1}\Theta_h (F)\geq 0$.
 Then

-for every $i\geq 0$, where $\omega_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{theorema}
+for every $i\geq 0$, where $K_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{theorema}

-The main results explained above are closely related one another.
-The following proposition, which is also one of the main contributions in this paper, shows several relationships among them.
-By Proposition \ref{f-prop1.9}, we see that it is sufficient to prove Theorem \ref{f-thmA}.
-The proof of Proposition \ref{f-prop1.9} will be given in Section \ref{f-sec4}.
+The main results explained above are closely related to each other.
+The following proposition, which is also one of the main contributions in this paper, shows several relations among them.
+From Proposition \ref{f-prop1.9}, we see that it is sufficient to prove Theorem \ref{f-thmA}.
+The proof of Proposition \ref{f-prop1.9} will be given in Section \ref{x-sec4}.